Romania's centrist government collapses after no-confidence vote | DW | 05.02.2020

-The vote against Prime Minister Viktor Orban's administration has opened the door to an early election in the EU-member state.
+The vote against Prime Minister Ludovic Orban's administration has opened the door to an early election in the EU-member state.
 Orban is still set to serve as interim chief.

 Romanian lawmakers toppled the centrist minority government of Prime Minister Ludovic Orban on Wednesday, raising the possibility of an early election in the EU member state.